brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 destination at the same cost as any other parent node.

-As a concrete example, have a look at the above figure and consider the scenario that leaf-1-1 wants to send some traffic to leaf-2-2.
+As a concrete example, have a look at the above figure and consider the traffic from leaf-1-1 to leaf-2-2.
 Leaf-1-1 can pick either spine-1-1 or spine-1-2 as the next-hop for sending traffic to leaf-2-2.
 It doesn't matter which spine leaf-1-1 picks.
 Both spine-1-1 and spine-1-2 have a path to leaf-2-2, and one path is not better than the other